turbot/steampipe-plugin-alicloud/docs/index.md

 select * from alicloud_qa.alicloud_account;
 ```

 You can multi-account connections by using an [**aggregator** connection](https://steampipe.io/docs/using-steampipe/managing-connections#using-aggregators).
-Aggregators allow you to query data from multiple connections for a plugin as if they are a single connection:
+Aggregators allow you to query data from multiple connections for a plugin as if they are a single connection.

 ```hcl
 connection "alicloud_all" {